Integrated Land Management Plans (ILMPs)

 Who can apply?

-Integrated Land Management Plans are open to all farming and crofting businesses, provided that they are registered in Scotland with IACS.
+Integrated Land Management Plans are open to all farming and crofting businesses, provided that they are registered in Scotland Rural Payments and Services and hold a Business Reference Number (BRN) with IACS.

 How much funding is there?